Suffolk Coast and Heaths AONB National Mapping Programme project

 Second World War landscapes

 The Suffolk coast was of great strategic importance during the Second World War.
 This, and the large areas of remote, relatively empty heathland, made it ideal for training troops.
 The project recorded several large battle training areas, each showing evidence of intensive military activity on aerial photographs from the 1940s.
 Around the parishes of Sudbourne and Iken, lots of evidence of tank training was apparent.
 This was part of the Orford Battle Training Area, which extended several kilometres inland from the coast.
 During the war, the villages of both Iken and Sudbourne were evacuated, and the houses used as accommodation for troops.

 The results of the project are being made available via the Suffolk Historic Environment Record, and its online version Suffolk Heritage Explorer.

-The project is being undertaken by Norfolk Historic Environment Service, part of Norfolk County Council, in collaboration with Suffolk County Council Archaeology Service.
+The project was undertaken by Norfolk Historic Environment Service, part of Norfolk County Council, in collaboration with Suffolk County Council Archaeology Service.
 It forms part of the Historic England Action Plan and is funded by Heritage Protection Commissions (7085).

 The images used on this page are copyright Historic England unless specified otherwise.
 For further details of any photographs or other images and for copies of these, or the plans and reports related to the project please contact the Historic England Archive.